ibm-watson-iot/gateway-smartthings/README.md

 ## Events

 - Device events are streamed in real time into Watson IoT
-- In addition to the real time event pass-through, every 5 minutes the current state of all devices is captured and reported to Watson IoT

-State updates are published to Watson IoT in real time and captured every 5 minutes even when no state changes have occured.
+State updates are published to Watson IoT in real time.
 The events sent by any device are defined by it's capabilities.
 Watson IoT eventId's match 1:1 with SmartThings capabilities, all events are sent in JSON format.

 SmartThings often represents boolean (true or false) states as a string (e.g. on|off, active|inactive).
 The Watson IoT bridge converts these into simple boolean values to ease analytics and rule generation: